-The Interpretation did not have an impact on the Consolidated Financial Statements of the Group.
+The amendments are not expected to have a material impact on the Group.

 (ab) Parent Entity financial information

 The financial information for the Parent Entity of Bravura Solutions is disclosed in Note 34 and has been prepared on the same basis as the consolidated financial statements, except as set out below.